 Marcia Backus in Oscar de la Renta, Fady Armanious in Alexander McQueen and diamonds from Tenenbaum Jewelers (Instagram photo)

-Ballet Ball honoree Margaret Alkek Williams in a stunning beaded brocade gown from Ripetta of Rome (Photo by Wilson Parish)
+2020 Ballet Ball honoree Margaret Alkek Williams provided the funding for Houston Ballet's annual Jubilee of Dance.
+(Photo by Wilson Parish)

 Duyen Nguyen in Balmain with St. Laurent cocktail hat & Marc Nguyen (Photo by Wilson Parish)